Hillcrest Energy Technologies - GuruFocus.com

+- 800V, 250kW traction inverter to be integrated into partner powertrains for real-world demonstrations in commercial applications

+- Hillcrest’s inverter technology materially eliminates switching losses and offers improved motor efficiency, performance and reliability

-VANCOUVER, British Columbia, Nov.
-30, 2022 (GLOBE NEWSWIRE) -- Hillcrest Energy Technologies (CSE: HEAT) ( HLRTF), a clean technology company developing transformative power conversion technologies and control system solutions for next-generation electrical systems, announces it will participate in Singular Research’s Best of the Uncovered investor conference in San Francisco on December 8, 2022.
-The company additionally provides a shareholder update on recent activities.
+VANCOUVER, British Columbia, Dec.
+06, 2022 (GLOBE NEWSWIRE) -- Hillcrest Energy Technologies (CSE: HEAT) ( HLRTF), a clean technology company developing transformative power conversion technologies and control system solutions for next-generation electrical systems, is pleased to announce the completion of its 800-volt, 250-kilowatt Zero Voltage Switching (ZVS) traction inverter commercial prototype.

-Hillcrest will present as part of the 17th annual Best of the Uncovered investor conference.
-The invitation-only event is hosted by Singular Research, who began covering the company earlier this year.
-The small-cap investor conference is focused on top-ranked emerging growth, undervalued, and undercovered companies that exemplify Singular’s research.
+“We’ve validated our core technology and will continue working with Hercules Electric Mobility and a Tier 1 automotive supplier, our previously announced co-development partners, on integrating our ZVS traction inverter into their specific powertrain applications,” says Hillcrest CTO Ari Berger.
+“Implementing our technology in these systems, expected to occur by Q2 2023, will mark another important milestone by transitioning the technology out of our lab and into real-world demonstrations of the Hillcrest ZVS inverter in commercial applications.”

+Hillcrest deploys its unique ZVS, or soft switching, capabilities to overcome challenges found in hard-switched wide-bandgap devices such as silicon carbide (SiC) traction inverters.
+Through the material elimination of switching losses, the 800V, 250kW Hillcrest ZVS traction inverter prototype can take advantage of higher operating frequencies at higher voltage, and offer improved motor efficiency, performance and reliability.

 About Hillcrest Energy Technologies